AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 * Owner_group takes the format of `<OrgAbbrev>-Owner`, where `OrgAbbrev` is capitalised.
 For example `FSS-Owner`.

-* For testing please use `XYZ-Group` for the `Share_groups` value - this is a special group to which users will be given access for testing and training.
+* For testing please use `Workshop-Group` for the `Share_groups` value - this is a special project to which users will be given access for testing and training.

 **Note:** A starter `samples.csv` file has been provided, which you can optionally use.
 If you use this file, you must change the `Owner_group` values to match the owner group of